hmcts/chart-function/README.md

 ## Pod Identity Auth

+Supported for both Blob Storage Trigger & Service Bus Trigger.

-Currently only supported by the Blob Storage Trigger.
-Simply supply the `accountName` value of the Storage Account which the Blob Store is in and leave the `connection` value empty.
+Blob Storage Trigger - Supply the `accountName` value of the Storage Account which the Blob Store is in and leave the `connection` value empty.

+Service Bus Trigger - Supply `serviceBusNamespace` value of the Service Bus namespace name, leave connection empty.

 If multiple services need to reference the same Trigger Auth for some reason, use the `nameOverride` value like this:
 ```helmyaml